xfi0/Titled-Gui-CS2/README.md

 ### Notes

 - If you have any bugs and or bans please open a issue saying the mods you had enabled, how long you cheated for, etc.
-- This has SOME memory writing features, like FOV changer, no flash, and bhop.
+- This has SOME memory writing features, like FOV changer, no flash, bhop, etc.
 - This is the one and ONLY repository, other ones are not maintained or verified by me.
 They may contain malicious releases / code.
 <hr></hr>